intel/llvm/sycl/doc/GetStartedGuide.md

 ### Build DPC++ toolchain with support for ARM processors

+There is no continuous integration for this, and there are no guarantees for supported platforms or configurations.

 To enable support for ARM processors, follow the instructions for the linux toolchain, but add the `--host-target "AArch64;ARM;X86"` flag to `configure.py`.